 Just for basic information, ARES is organized through the Silver Springs Radio Club and they have a website (www.k4gso.us and ARES has a website at www.aresmcfl.org that can connect you to the club and also to ARES and Skywarn.
 They are not easy to navigate and the information they post is more “big picture” organizational in nature.
-There is not a lot of information on the site about what to do during and event.
+There is not a lot of information on the site about what to do as an individual during an event.
 There is also a Northern Florida ARES website at ARES – ARRL – Northern Florida Section (arrl-nfl.org) for more information about ARES.

 MERT is part of the Marion County Sheriff’s Department.
 To find out about MERT, the MCSO website is not much help, but does connect you with a page on how to join.
 Go to Marion County Sheriff’s Office (marionso.com).
 MCSO also has a Facebook site.

 MERT also has a “club” website run by MERT members at www.kg4nxo.com.
 There is some information on the site, but not anything on what to do during an event if you are not a member of MERT.

 So, check this website out.
 I hope the information on this site is helpful to you.
 Thanks for visiting.